Complete Guide to the Selective Entry Exam in Victoria

 Contact the selective entry high schools directly if you have specific questions about their subjects and programs or about enrolling for Year 10 and above.

-📑 Application Process
+📑 What is the Application Process like?

 Application for 2026 enrolment has already closed, but for future reference: